Aquarius-Language/AquariusLang/AquariusLangInterpreted/README.md

 - Interop with multiple languages.
 - Libgccjit or WASI or compiling to DLL (possibly using Zigs?
 Or maybe Cython?) for JIT or AOT compiling.
 - Or maybe just compile to Julia and run it using embedded Julia.
 Since Julia is very easy to embed.
-  (BUT!
-Julia embedding into DLL seems to not able to generate fast interpreted code?
-Because JULIA_DEFINE_FAST_TLS macro should be defined in an executable instead of a binary according to Julia docs.
+  (Or!
 Alternative approach: use Julia's PackageCompiler feature to compile generated Julia code of which was from this language, into DLLs first time at compile time before runtime: https://github.com/JuliaLang/PackageCompiler.jl)
 - Maybe make a wrapper and library for Wicked Engine?
 - Wrapper for PyTorch?